Entolysin

 Introduction

 Entolysin was first named in a study into the entomopathogenic (insecticidal) properties of its producing bacterium, P. entomophila L48.
-However, though entolysin is required for swarming motility, as described for other lipopeptides, it does not participate in the virulence of P. entomophila for Drosophila melanogaster.
-Two homologues (entolysin A and B) were described, though their structural difference could not yet be established.
-In subsequent studies, the structure of entolysin A could be elucidated, while that of entolysin B remains elusive.
+However, though entolysin is required for swarming motility of its producing organism, as described for other lipopeptides, it does not participate in the virulence of P. entomophila for Drosophila melanogaster.
+Two homologues (entolysin A and B) were described, though their structural difference could then not be established.
+Since both compounds feature an identical brute formula, the difference between both compounds was unclear.
+In subsequent studies, the structure of entolysin A and B could be elucidated through the use of NMR fingerprint matching, whereby it was found that both compounds are diasteriomers.

 Chemical structure

-Structure determination of entolysin A and B, as extracted from Pseudomonas entomophila L48, was performed by amino acid analysis and mass spectrometry (MALDI MS/MS).
+Structure determination of entolysin A and B, as extracted from Pseudomonas entomophila L48, was initially performed by amino acid analysis and mass spectrometry (MALDI MS/MS).
 The characterization of the fatty acid was performed separately by gas chromatography and showed the presence of a 3-hydroxy decanoic acid (3-OH C10:0) for both compounds.
-Amino acid analysis revealed the presence of 4x Leu and 1x Ile.
-However, using mass spectrometry, the authors were unable to discriminate these amino acids in the sequence, as they possess the same molecular weight.
+Amino acid analysis revealed the presence of 4x Leu and 1x Ile, along with Glx, Ser, and Val.
+However, using mass spectrometry, the authors were unable to discriminate Leu from Ile in the sequence, as they possess the same molecular weight (isobaric).
 Consequently, the structures were determined to possess either leucine or isoleucine at certain positions in the amino acid chain.
-Moreover, it was found that both entolysin A and B possess an identical mass and amino acid sequence and thus, the authors were unable to pinpoint the structural difference between both compounds.
-Therefore, it was concluded that entolysin A and B are likely isoforms, where the positions of leucine and isoleucine differs.
-The stereochemistry of entolysin A was characterized by phylogenetic analysis of the amino acid sequences of C domains of the non-ribosomal peptide synthetases.
+The stereochemistry of entolysin A was predicted based on the bioinformatic analysis of the NRPS systems responsible for its biosynthesis.
 (Vallet-Gely, 2010)

 Biological activity